 Independent Advisory Groups (IAGs) are made up of members of the public who meet to advise and offer ideas to police forces on a wide range of activities relating to local policing.

-Local IAGs – Every eight weeks, each Neighbourhood Policing Team (NPT) holds a Local IAG which is open to members who reside in that area of the county.
-Each Local IAG is chaired by an IAG member and attended by the local NPT Inspector who works with the group to agree the agenda and points of discussion.
-The purpose of these is to discuss local issues affecting the community and how Hampshire & Isle of Wight Constabularyis performing and problem solving.
+Each district IAG is chaired by an IAG member and attended by the local chief inspector or inspector who works with the group to agree the agenda and points of discussion.
+The purpose of these is to discuss local issues affecting the community and how HIOWC is performing and problem-solving.
 These meetings are a two-way discussion aimed at ensuring the community are included in the policing approach for their area.

-Strategic IAG – The Strategic IAG is a cohort of IAG members who support with high-level strategic policing challenges and workstreams.
 The members are sent opportunities as they arise and can choose what they would like to get involved in.
 The opportunities can vary but will generally involve being invited to strategic-level meetings to observe and offer a view on the subject being discussed.
-Members of the cohort will also be given the opportunity to comment on and inform policy and procedures being implemented as well as ongoing operational matters which may be affecting the communities of Hampshire and the Isle of Wight.

 Please note: not all opportunities will be sent to all SIAG members, some will be sent to a small group of members with relevant experience for the workstream.